Sexually transmitted disease (STD) symptoms

-Genital herpes is highly contagious and caused by a type of the herpes simplex virus (HSV).
-HSV enters your body through small breaks in your skin or mucous membranes.
-Most people with HSV never know they have it, because they have no signs or symptoms.
-The signs and symptoms of HSV can be so mild they go unnoticed.
+Genital herpes is a highly contagious STI caused by a type of the herpes simplex virus (HSV) that enters your body through small breaks in your skin or mucous membranes.
+Most people with HSV never know they have it, because they have no signs or symptoms or the signs and symptoms are so mild they go unnoticed.

 When present, genital herpes signs and symptoms may include:

-- Small, red bumps, blisters (vesicles) or open sores (ulcers) in the genital, anal and nearby areas
+- Small red bumps, blisters (vesicles) or open sores (ulcers) in the genital and anal areas and areas nearby

 - Pain or itching around the genital area, buttocks and inner thighs

-While you have ulcers, it may be painful to urinate.
-You may also experience pain and tenderness in your genital area until the infection clears.
-During an initial episode, you may have flu-like signs and symptoms, such as headache, muscle aches and fever, as well as swollen lymph nodes in your groin.
+Ulcers can make urination painful.
+You may also have pain and tenderness in your genital area until the infection clears.
+During an initial episode, you may have flu-like signs and symptoms, such as a headache, muscle aches and fever, as well as swollen lymph nodes in your groin.